curl/everything-curl/usingcurl-returns.md

  31. FTP couldn't use REST.
 The REST command failed.
 This command is used for resumed FTP transfers. curl needs to issue the REST command to do range or resumed transfers.
-The server is broken, try the same operation without range/resume as a crude work-around!
+The server is broken, try the same operation without range/resume as a crude work-around.

  32. **Not used**